Star Wars: Starfighter: Pre-production

-At Star Wars Celebration Japan in April 2025, the film was titled Star Wars: Starfighter, which is also the name of a 2001 video game; it was given a release date of May 28, 2027; Gosling was confirmed to be starring; and Levy confirmed that filming would begin later that year.
+At Star Wars Celebration Japan in April 2025, the film was titled Star Wars: Starfighter, which is also the name of an unrelated 2001 video game; it was given a release date of May 28, 2027; Gosling was confirmed to be starring; and Levy confirmed that filming would begin later that year.
 Casting was underway for a teenage actor to portray the nephew of Gosling's character, and for male and female antagonists who pursue them.
 Mikey Madison was in brief negotiations for the female antagonist role, but declined an offer by mid-April due to a salary dispute.
 Mia Goth was cast in that role in June.
-Matt Smith, who was cast in an undisclosed role for The Rise of Skywalker but ultimately did not appear in that film, joined as another antagonist in August.
-Levy later acknowledged the reports of Smith's initial The Rise of Skywalker casting and said it "feels like it's destiny fulfilled" for the actor to be joining the franchise in Starfighter.
+Matt Smith, who was cast in an undisclosed role for The Rise of Skywalker but ultimately did not appear in that film, joined Starfighter as another antagonist in August.
+Levy later acknowledged the reports of Smith's initial The Rise of Skywalker casting and said it "feels like it's destiny fulfilled" for the actor to be joining the Star Wars franchise in Starfighter.
 With the start of filming at the end of August, Lucasfilm confirmed the casting of Smith and Goth, and announced the casting of newcomer Flynn Gray alongside Aaron Pierre, Simon Bird, Jamael Westman, Daniel Ings, and Amy Adams.
 Gray was cast as the nephew of Gosling's character, while Adams was cast as the mother of Gray's character.

+Levy said there was unique pressure making the film, even after working on big projects like Deadpool & Wolverine and Stranger Things, because "nothing is as religious an allegiance as Star Wars" for the franchise's fans.
+He elaborated that the film was "not a sequel, it's not a prequel, it's not legacy characters.
+And it's not in a period of time in the galaxy that's ever been explored...
+What this means is that we are inventing everything in the movie.
+And the desire to make design choices, character choices, planet choices, costume choices, droid choices, alien choices, all of it needs to feel Star Wars-y."
+Tropper described it as a "simpler movie" than the Skywalker Saga films, free from the franchise's mythology with "as few barriers of entry as possible for new fans and viewers".
+Levy said the previous Star Wars film that most inspired Starfighter was Return of the Jedi (1983), because of "the combination of theme, levity, adventure, heart, spectacle.
+Somehow that movie just got it right for me."
+Costume designer Suttirat Anne Larlarb returned from the Star Wars television series Obi-Wan Kenobi (2022).